codegrits/CodeGRITS/docs/usage.md

 #### Build from Source

-We also encourage you to build the plugin from source code, especially for the IDEs that are not listed above.
+We also encourage you to build the plugin from the source code, especially for the IDEs that are not listed above.

 1. Clone the [repository](https://github.com/codegrits/CodeGRITS) to your local machine.
 2. Set the IDE type and version in `build.gradle.kts` file.
 For example, if you want to build the plugin for IntelliJ